cya-hit/cya-hit/README.md

 - **Email**：2285182779@qq.com

 ## Short Bio
 I am a master's student at Harbin Institute of Technology.
-My research interests lie in backend development and computer vision.
+My research interests lie in software development and deep learning.
+I'm currently looking for jobs related to software development and deep learning.
 You can [find my CV here](CV.pdf).